breadchris/notes/pages/conference___seagl___talk___ideas.md

 	- I talked to a math nerd at great length about Protoflow and they suggested I learn about category theory since it seemed to them this is what I was discovering through what I was building.
 		- {{video https://www.youtube.com/watch?v=I8LbkfSSR58&list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_}}
 - Why Go?
+	- Studying Go has brought me closer to experiencing the "zen of programming" than any other language (sorry python)
+	- I plan on giving a whole presentation on Go, maybe next year here.
+I think some things to highlight with go is that there is no "package registry", you are just cloning projects from Git which means you get to see every line of source that is included in your project.
+This means you are constantly learning design patterns, probably from
+	- I think Rust would also be a reasonable language to write this in, especially to squeeze out every ounce of performance, but I haven't written a line of Rust and the book is just collecting dust on my desk.
+Go is performant enough to prove out this idea for now.
-	- I think
+	-
 - Why should you use protoflow?
-	- If it can achieve its goals, it will be the easiest way to start from zero and set you in the direction
+	- If it can achieve its goals, it will be the easiest way to start from zero and set you in the direction of building a business that you can scale very big.
+	- What is cool is that you theoretically wouldn't even need to learn Go either.
+Being just a workflow orchestration system, you could come with your Python, JS, etc. and hook them up as jobs that could be dispatched.
 - You should look at my manic notes to try to capture how I ended up with protoflow sticking in my brain.
 I think writing it all down helped me realize something important
 	- When you get to play, you can build small, rapid prototypes
 	- Prototypes either survive or get killed quickly, which is good